awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-kibana.md

 + [Tenants](fgac.md#fgac-multitenancy)
 + Reports

   Use the **Reporting** menu to generate on\-demand CSV reports from the Discover page and PDF or PNG reports of dashboards or visualizations\.
-Amazon ES does not support scheduled reports\.
+CSV reports have a 10,000 row limit, and Amazon ES does not support scheduled reports\.
 + [Gantt charts](https://opendistro.github.io/for-elasticsearch-docs/docs/kibana/gantt/)
 + [Notebooks \(experimental\)](https://opendistro.github.io/for-elasticsearch-docs/docs/notebooks/)